 - There’s a dark streaky line running the length of the body half way up the sides, directly under the wavy lines and blueish green coloring.

-Atlantic mackerel and Pacific chub mackerel both have wavy dark lines on their upper sides running down the body.
+Both have wavy dark lines on their upper sides running down the body.

 - Atlantic mackerel has two dorsal fins both having spines.
 The two dorsals are spaced far apart.